[ Read my product review disclaimer here.]

 Even if you are not creating $200 million epics, there are still many, many projects that we want to hang on to.
 But, how?

 mTape, from mLogic, is an LTO-tape backup and archiving system that supports both Macs and Windows systems.
-Ranging from LTO-6 to LTO-8, once you’ve purchased a drive, expanding your storage is as easy as adding a tape; roughly $70 for up to 9 TB of storage per tape.
+Ranging from LTO-6 to LTO-8, once you’ve purchased a drive, expanding your storage is as easy as adding a tape; which is far less expensive per terabyte than adding more hard disks.

 The mTape is simplicity itself to set-up: plug-in the power, plug-in the Thunderbolt cable, then turn it on.
 It supports a variety of backup/archiving software for both Mac and Windows and has current bundles with YoYotta and Xendata.